w3c/wai-about-wai/_about/translating/getting-started-translating.md

 #### Have a look at our priorities

-For suggestions on which to translate first, see Priorities for Translations.
+For suggestions on which to translate first, see [Priorities for Translations](#priorities).

-<mark>TO DO: Detail this part</mark>

 #### Or pick a resource according to your preference